-The mistake I see many travelers make is choosing tourist transportation over the local alternatives.
+The mistake I see a lot of people make is choosing tourist transportation over local alternatives.
 When it comes to convenience, you pay a premium.

-It’s easier now than it used to be.
+It’s easier to travel independently now than it used to be.
 Online booking and Uber have cut out most of the sharks.
 There was a time when transport was a battle and being cheated was the norm.
 Not now.
 The power has shifted in our favor.
 Happy days.

 And you know what? no one wants to hear about your tour bus trip.
 Get on a local bus and see some life.
 Sometimes, things will happen and you’ll have a story to tell.